 Our aim is to conduct world-class multidisciplinary research.
 This research aims to bring together science and clinical disciplines to improve oral health.

-Research in the School of Dentistry focuses on:
+Research in the School focuses on:

 - Dental materials

 - Links between oral health & Alzheimer’s disease